|

 a stunningly beautiful destination.

-The Lavongai Surf Managed Area starts at Senta Pass
+The Lavongai Surf Managed Area starts where the Kavieng

-and extends to the north and west coasts of Lavongai
+Area finishes at Ral Island and extends to the north

 The quota for the Lavongai Surf Managed Area is 15